Download FREE copy of

 Field Sobriety Tests Used in Texas to Indicate Drug Intoxication

-Most officers that handle drug-related DWI stops and arrests are not thoroughly trained as to how to handle and detect signs of drug-related intoxication.
-For example, officers are trained to administer standardized field sobriety tests during drug-related DWI stops.
+Most officers that handle drug-related DWI stops, and arrests are not thoroughly trained as to how to manage and detect signs of drug-related intoxication.
+For example, officers are trained to administer standardized field sobriety tests during drug related DWI stops.

 How Can Intoxication Be Measured or Proven in Drug DWI Cases?

-Proving a drug-related DWI or drugged driving allegation in Texas is not as simple as obtaining a blood or breath test of more than 0.08 like it is for alcohol.
-Unlike alcohol, drugs and the combination of different drugs affect people in different ways that do not always result in intoxication.
+Proving a drug related DWI allegation in Texas is not as simple as obtaining a blood or breath test of more than 0.08 like it is for alcohol.
+Unlike alcohol, drugs and the combination of different drugs affect people in diverse ways that do not always result in intoxication.

 Many times, if a blood or urine test is not obtained after your DWI arrest, the prosecution is required to prove your drug intoxication by having an officer testify to certain behavior that he believed indicated your intoxication.

 Although the prosecution will call a state toxicologist to testify to the general signs of intoxication for your suspected drug(s), without a detailed blood or urine test indicating the amount of the suspected drug(s) in your system, the prosecution will be asking the jury to take circumstantial evidence of your behavior at the DWI stop and conclude beyond a reasonable doubt that you were driving while intoxicated.